johnridesabike/acutis/docs/manual.md

 ### Template children props

 Props can be template sections, which are considered the template's "children."
-These are denoted with octothorpes, beginning with `#` and ending with `/#`.
+These are denoted with octothorps, beginning with `#` and ending with `/#`.
 Children's names must begin with a capital letter, just like components.

 ```acutis
 {% Layout